 Do you have a healthy amount of search engine-accessible text on your site?

-My recommendation is at least 100 words, because you want to give search engines an opportunity to understand what the topic of your page is.
+My recommendation is at least 100 words, because you want to give search engines an opportunity to understand what the topic of your page is all about.
 You can still rank with less, and you don’t ever want to put unnecessary text on your site, but I recommend not creating a new page unless you have roughly ~100 words worth of content.

 Did you use synonyms in your copy?